Fairuz: Personal life

+Very little is known about Fairuz's personal life and affairs, as she is described as having a hermetic nature and separates her private life as Nouhad from her public persona of Fairuz.

+Born to a Syriac Orthodox and Maronite Christian family, Fairuz converted to Greek Orthodoxy when she married Assi Rahbani (1923–1986), one of the Rahbani brothers who helped shape her singing career, on 23 January 1955.
+The ceremony took place at the Greek-Orthodox Annunciation Church of Beirut.
+The couple had four children: Ziad (1956–2025), a composer, playwright and pianist; Hali (born 1958, paralysed since early childhood after meningitis); Layal (born 1960, died in 1988 of a stroke), also a composer; and Rima (born 1965), a photographer and film director.
+Fairuz has a younger sister, Hoda Haddad, who has worked as a singer and actress.

+Rahbani family tree

 Theatrical works

-Musical plays or operettas were the cornerstone works of the Rahbani Trio, Fairuz, Assi and Mansour.
-The Rahbani Brothers produced 25 popular musical plays (20 with Fairuz) over more than 30 years.
-They were possibly the first to produce world-class Arabic musical theatre.
+Most of the works of the Rahbani trio (Fairuz, Assi, and Mansour) consisted of musical plays or operettas.
+The Rahbani brothers produced 25 popular musical plays (20 with Fairuz) over more than 30 years, and are credited as having been one of—if not the very first—to produce world-class Arabic musical theatre.

-The musicals combined storyline, lyrics and dialogue, musical composition varying widely from Lebanese folkloric and rhythmic modes to classical, westernized, and oriental songs, orchestration, and the voice and acting of Fairuz.
-She played the lead roles alongside singers/actors Nasri Shamseddine, Wadih El Safi, Antoine Kerbaje, Elie Shouayri (Chouayri), Hoda (Fairuz's younger sister), William Haswani, Raja Badr, Siham Chammas (Shammas), Georgette Sayegh and many others.
+The musicals combined storyline, lyrics and dialogue, musical composition varying widely from Lebanese folkloric and rhythmic modes to classical, westernised, and oriental songs, orchestration, and the voice and acting of Fairuz.
+She played the lead roles alongside singers/actors Nasri Shamseddine, Wadih El Safi, Antoine Kerbaje, Elie Shouayri (Chouayri), Hoda Haddad (Fairuz's younger sister), William Haswani, Raja Badr, Siham Chammas (Shammas), Georgette Sayegh, and many others.

 The Rahbani plays expressed patriotism, unrequited love and nostalgia for village life, comedy, drama, philosophy, and contemporary politics.
 The songs performed by Fairuz as part of the plays have become immensely popular among the Lebanese and Arabs around the world.

 The Fairuz-Rahbani collaboration produced the following musicals (in chronological order):